Rachita01/employee-details/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Useful commands:-
+To run the app go to root directory of project and then run command ng serve --open.
+To create a new angular project, we use command ng new project-name If you want to create component or service, use command ng generate component/service component-name/service-name